-If your iPhone 6s or iPhone 6s suddenly freezes and becomes unresponsive, you need to force restart it.
+If your iPhone 6s or iPhone 6s suddenly freezes and becomes unresponsive, you should force restart it.

 iPhone 6s and iPhone 6s Plus users are dealing with a variety of issues.
 Among them, random lockups and freezes.
 If your device stops responding to swipes and touches, you’ll want to force it to reboot.
 This is called a force restart or hard reset.

 The process is quick and it should return your device to a normal state.
 Force restarting your iPhone won’t delete any data stored on it.
 It simply reboots the device.

 If you moved to the iPhone 6s or iPhone 6s from a device outside of the iPhone family or if you haven’t had to force restart your phone in awhile, you might not know the button combination requires to hard reset your phone.

 Here’s how to force restart or hard reset a frozen iPhone 6s or iPhone 6s Plus.

 How to Hard Reset iPhone 6s or iPhone 6s Plus

 You need to use a simple button combination to force restart your iPhone 6s or iPhone 6s Plus.

 - Press and hold the Sleep/Wake button (located on the side of your phone) and the Home button at the same time.